Curriculum-Resources/overview-and-guidlines/outline.md

    * **Week 7**:
        *  **SWBAT**:
+       	   * review and analyze software practices:
+       	   	 * git strategies: branching vs. rebasing, conflicts etc.
+       	   	 * application design and specification: user stories, wireframes, etc
+       	   	 * pair programming exercises and small team assignments
 	       * implement and use complex ActiveRecord relationships
 	       * utilize seed data and factories
 	       * identify and apply RESTful and nested resources in Rails
 	       * utilize partials for modular views and nested views
-	       * application testing with RSPEC
+	       * application testing with RSPEC or TestUnit
-	            * Controller and Model specs
+	          * controller, integration, feature, and Model specs
 	       * discuss and apply authentication in a Rails application
 	       * discuss mailers and password reset
        * **Common Assessment**: